uber/graph.gl/docs/api-reference/interactions.md

 }
 ```

- - onClick: This callback will be called when the mouse clicks on an node.
+ - onClick: This callback will be called when the mouse clicks on a node.
 Default: `null`.
- - onMouseEnter: This callback will be called when the mouse enter an node.
+ - onMouseEnter: This callback will be called when the mouse enter a node.
 Default: `null`.
- - onHover: This callback will be called when the mouse hovers over an node.
+ - onHover: This callback will be called when the mouse hovers over a node.
 Default: `null`.
- - onMouseLeave: This callback will be called when the mouse leaves an node.
+ - onMouseLeave: This callback will be called when the mouse leaves a node.
+Default: `null`.
+ - onDrag: This callback will be called when draggin a node.
 Default: `null`.

 ### `edgeEvents` (Object, optional)